 Shanghai Old Street

-By the way, you can visit Yuyuan Garden which is a famous classical garden next to the Old Street.
-Here you will find the Temple of the City Gods, a Taoist temple and Chen Xiang Pavilion, a Buddhist temple are also in Yuyuan Garden Tourism Zone.
+By the way, you can visit Yuyuan Garden which is a famous classical garden next to Shanghai Old Street.
+Here you will find the Temple of the City God, a Taoist temple and Chen Xiang Pavilion, a Buddhist temple are also in Yuyuan Garden Tourism Zone.
 You can walk to Xiao Tao Yuan Mosque, in which many kinds of Islamic food are provided here on Fridays, the Muslim holy day.

-Take Bus 736, 920 and get off at Laoximen or Xinbeimen.
+2. Take bus 11, 64, 304, 736, 920 or 930 and get off at Xiaodongmen Station.

-Shanghai Bus / Subway Search
+Shanghai Bus / Metro Search